-This course provides an orientation to the physical therapy clinic, and the provision of physical therapy treatments, through supervised clinical performance of the skills and techniques learned in the courses PT 101 and PT 102.
+This course provides an orientation to the physical therapy clinic, and to the provision of physical therapy treatments, through supervised clinical performance of the skills and techniques learned in the courses PT 101 and PT 102.
 Student develop communication, treatment, and problemsolving techniques within the physical therapy clinic.
-Prerequisites: PT 101 and PT 102 with a grade of "C" or better.
+Prerequisites: PT 101 and PT 102 with a grade of "C" or better and PT 106 with a grade of "S".
 (Su) 1 credit (clinic: 30 contact hours)